Jamie-Kennedy000/Academic-Projects/README.md

 # Academic-Projects
-This is a collection of projects I have completed throughout my time in University.
+This is a sample of projects that I have completed throughout my time in University.